Why we are qualified to write this Article?

 In the medium run – given Amazon’s growing pricing power, as the store chains close down – it is likely that some of the tariffs will be passed on to the end consumers too.

 I would not like to speculate, how the tariffs will pan out in the long term because of much wider implications for the two economies that so closely intertwined.

 Effect of The Trade Wars

-“The benefits and costs of these tariffs are not falling where expected.
-In fact, their impact will be the opposite of what was intended.
+“The benefits and costs of these tariffs are not falling where they were expected.
+In fact, their impact will be opposite of what was intended.